uname-n/deltabase/README.md

   <a href="https://uname-n.github.io/deltadb">documentation</a>
 </p>

-**deltabase** is a lightweight comprehensive solution for managing Delta Tables in both local and cloud environments.
+**DeltaBase** is a lightweight comprehensive solution for managing Delta Tables in both local and cloud environments.
 Built on [**polars**](https://github.com/pola-rs/polars) and [**deltalake**](https://github.com/delta-io/delta-rs), it is designed to streamline data operations, providing features like upsert, delete, commit, and version control while harnessing the high performance of **polars** and **deltalake**.
 Whether you're a data engineer, analyst, or developer, DeltaBase empowers you to efficiently handle complex data operations, ensuring data consistency, versioning, and seamless integration with your workflows.

 ## Setup
 To install **deltabase**, run the following command: